 Please note: The dogs in ODH's Final Refuge care are not adoptable due to medical reasons and all are in permanent homes.
 Your sponsorship supports the veterinary expenses for these dogs - and we thank you!

-Bootie was an owner surrender and like most of the dogs in ODH care needed a lot of TLC upon arrival.
+Bootie was an owner surrender and like most of the dogs in Old Dog Haven care needed a lot of TLC upon arrival.